Wisconsin Chapter 13 Bankruptcy Law Firm

 What is Chapter 13 bankruptcy?

-Chapter 13 Bankruptcy is a reorganization of debts, as opposed to a liquidation.
 Chapter 13 bankruptcy is similar to Chapter 7 bankruptcy, however, Chapter 13 Bankruptcy focuses primarily on a repayment plan rather than liquidation of debt.
 Like Chapter 7 Bankruptcy, Chapter 13 is strictly for individuals, not businesses.
 Click here for more information about Chapter 7 vs Chapter 13 bankruptcy.

 This form of bankruptcy filing is also usually best for individuals who have lost income and owe creditors, but have since reestablished a secured source of income.
 Chapter 13 is also known as a wage earner plan.
 Jump to Chapter 13 bankruptcy rules.

-Below, our Chapter 13 attorney has provided detailed information on Chapter 13 bankruptcy filings, including Chapter 13 Bankruptcy requirements, how to file, and the fees associated with filing Chapter 13 Bankruptcy.
+Below, our Chapter 13 attorney has provided detailed information on Chapter 13 bankruptcy filings, including Chapter 13 Bankruptcy requirements, how to file and the fees associated with filing Chapter 13 Bankruptcy.
 Contact us for a free case evaluation, or for more information.

 ( 1 )